Equity Monday: Twilio buys Segment, and Airkit raises $28M for its low-code platform – TechCrunch

 - And, finally, warm public markets mean that the startup and VC game will stay afoot, even if we see a pre-election dip in IPOs.

-We hope that you are well and warm and fully of good spirits.
+We hope that you are well and warm and full of good spirits.
 Back soon!

 Equity drops every Monday at 7:00 a.m.
 PT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.